Table of Contents

 Please post your question in your favourite messenger so members of the community could help you.
 You can also help others!

-Read our C++ Style Guide and start with beginner-friendly issues with JIRA label good-first-issue.
+Read our C++ Style Guide and start with checking out the GitHub board or the beginner-friendly issues in JIRA with good-first-issue label.
 Indicate somehow that you are working on this task: get in touch with maintainers team, community or simply assign this issue to yourself.

 - Fill in the required template